• +6012-341-1400

 World History covers an overview of different cultures, states, and societies that have impacted the current world such as Ancient Mesopotamia, Ancient Israel, Dynastic Egypt, India’s Classical Age, the Dynasties of China, Archaic Greece, the Roman Empire, Islam, Medieval Africa, the Americas, and the Khanates of Central Asia).
 The course encourages students to engage in historical thinking.

-Economics covers the scope and sequence of an introductory economics course.
+Global Economics covers the scope and sequence of an introductory economics course.
 It presents past and current examples in a politically equitable way in order to have a balanced approach to the theory and application of economic concepts.

 Let us help you build a bright future!